-Each July, a group of First Story participants who show great potential during the academic year are awarded fully-funded places to attend a week-long residential course at Arvon’s idyllic Lumb Bank writing centre in rural West Yorkshire.
+Each July, a group of First Story participants who show great potential during the academic year are awarded fully-funded places to attend a week-long residential.
+The residential is hosted by Arvon at an idyllic setting in rural West Yorkshire.

 The residential is an incredibly valuable opportunity for aspiring young writers to develop their confidence, creativity and ability.
 They will work intensively with professional practitioners, alongside a supportive group of like-minded peers, in a peaceful and inspiring natural environment.
 It’s a space where new friendships are forged, and attending can be a life-altering experience.

 Residential week, from Monday to Friday, is a supervised programme of teaching and learning activities, including group workshops and one-to-one tutorials.
 It’s led by our most experienced writers, supported by First Story staff acting in loco parentis.
 Alongside lots of writing, there are social activities too, and the group is encouraged to cook and eat together.
 Time away from social media and mobile phones is also encouraged.